Mohamed01555/Creditcard-Classifier/README.md

 * You can use my classifier in https://evening-savannah-85283.herokuapp.com/

 by using POST request to https://evening-savannah-85283.herokuapp.com/clf and then enter a python list [] which contains 30 nombers as shown above

+* You can use postman program to do this